 The building itself looks like a cross between a gas station and a hipster coffee shop.
 The town of Athens is so small that most locals are bound to wander in at some point.
 Barbe (who also runs the University of Georgia's Music Business program) predicts that almost every musician in Athens has some kind of tie to the space, whether they use their practice spaces, play their benefit concerts, get help from them, or just go there to hang out, even if they're not seeking help.
 As the demand for safe spaces on rises across the nation.
 Nuçi's Space seems like the model establishment.

 "I've been going to Nuçi's to practice for years starting in college and up until like last week.
 And I went to them for treatment, too, a couple years in, and it was really easy," explains JJ Posway, a local Athens musician.
 "It does feel like they picked therapists meant for creative people.
 When I would talk about life choices with other therapists, I would feel kind of judged.
 Instead of listening, it felt like they would give me weird advice instead."

-The problem is that instead of doing anything about it, we continue to accept mental illness as a side effect of a creative career, and even glamorize it.
-The trope of the troubled artist has been so accepted throughout history, it seems to have become accepted as a norm, or even as a necessary evil to create impactful art.
-Barbe concludes, "I think if you went through any of your favorite artists, musical or otherwise, you would find a lot of emotional roller coasters...
-I just really feel for people that are in that much pain that they feel like ending it is all they've got left."
+The problem is that instead of doing anything about it, we continue to accept mental illness as a side effect of a creative career and even glamorize it.
+The trope of the troubled artist has been so accepted throughout history that it seems to have become accepted as a norm or even as a necessary evil to create impactful art.
+Barbe concludes, "I think if you went through any of your favorite artists, musical or otherwise, you would find a lot of emotional roller coasters… I just really feel for people who are in that much pain that they feel like ending it is all they've got left."

 Find out more about Nuçi's space here.